Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-23 00:24:37
+Last Updated: 2025-09-24 00:24:58

-There is no harm in patience, and no profit in lamentation.
-Death is easier to bear (than) that which precedes it, and more severe than that which comes after it.
-Remember the death of the Apostle of God, and your sorrow will be lessened.
+Perfecting one's intellect causes one to speak less, and those words spoken will be adorned with wisdom.

-By Abu Bakr (R.A)
+By Ali ibn Abi Talib (R.A)